Admissions & Application Process

 - Written and Oral Evaluations: The evaluations will cover Qur’anic recitation and memorization, Sciences of the Qur’an and Hadith, the fundamentals of Fiqh, Aqida and Tazkiyya, and familiarity with basic Islamic concepts, both linguistically and theoretically.

-- Arabic Test: Ability to read and write in Arabic at a beginner’s level at minimum, to be assessed by a written evaluation and oral interview.
+- Arabic Test: written evaluation and oral interview to assess the candidate’s ability to read and write in Arabic at a beginner’s level at minimum.

 - Final Decision: Upon successful completion of the steps above, final decision will be made regarding admissions.